sysread/Argon/README.md

 ------------------------------------
 Argon applications are built from simple components.
 The most basic piece is an Argon::Node, which manages a configurable pool of local Perl processes.
-Acting alone, a node can listen on TCP/IP socket and accept new tasks.
+Acting alone, a node can listen on a TCP/IP socket and accept new tasks.

 Multiple nodes work in tandem through an Argon::Cluster.
 Clusters maintain a pool of nodes, routing tasks to the most available node based on it's recent